PeshX/DARP_Project/README.md

 ## Results and Generated plots
 Once the execution of the code has ended, the results regarding the overall fitness values of the GA will be available in the 'plot' folder.
 Since we implemented two selection operators (roulette_wheel and tournament), the name of the figures will be 'plotX_r' if it regards the roulette while 'plotX_t' if it regards the tournament, with X going from 1 to 4.
 Overall, 8 plots will be generated.\
-On the terminal it will be printed:
+In addition, on the terminal it will be printed:
-- the number of nodes in the current graph
+- number of nodes in the current graph
 - the best individual obtained with roulette wheel selection and its fitness
 - the best individual obtained with tournament selection and its fitness